-We have the opportunity to create new cultural, entertainment and visitor uses in the future, all contributing to a lively 18-hour economy that attracts new businesses, workers, visitors and investors.
+We have the opportunity to create new cultural, entertainment and visitor uses that all contribute to a lively 18-hour economy that attracts new businesses, workers, visitors and investors.

 Residential uses will be introduced in some neighbourhoods as a catalyst for activity to support the growth of Macquarie Park as an employment centre and transition to an innovation district.